How can I resolve the AWS STS AssumeRoleWithWebIdentity API call error "InvalidIdentityToken"?

 Linux:

-2. If the .well_known URL and jwks_uri of the IdP aren't accessible, check the firewall settings to confirm that the domains aren't on a deny list.
+If the .well_known URL and jwks_uri of the IdP aren't accessible, then check the firewall settings.
+Make sure that the domains aren't on a deny list.

 Depending on the current configuration of the firewall, the domains might need to be added to an allow list.

-If the firewall settings are not accessible, use the browser with a device from a different network (for example, a phone).
-Check access from the browser using the instructions in step 1.
-If the web request succeeds, this means that the request is getting blocked by the firewall.
+If the firewall settings aren't accessible, then use the browser with a device from a different network, such as a phone.
+To check access from the browser, use the instructions in step 1.
+If the web request succeeds, then the firewall is blocking the request.

-If the server making the AssumeRoleWithWebIdentity API call is an Amazon Elastic Compute Cloud (Amazon EC2) instance, make sure that the configuration settings are correct.
+If the server that's making the AssumeRoleWithWebIdentity API call is an Amazon Elastic Compute Cloud (Amazon EC2) instance, then check the configuration settings.
 For instructions, see Why can't I connect to a website that is hosted on my EC2 instance?

-3. Check the latency for the total operation.
+Check the latency for the total operation.
+This includes the following attributes:

-Note: For AWS SDKs, the requests destination endpoint is routed by the AWS Region parameter where the call is made within the sts_regional_endpoint configuration.
+Note: For AWS SDKs, the Region parameter routes the request's destination endpoint to where the call is made within the sts_regional_endpoint configuration.

 Note: If the request from the IdP to the STS endpoint takes more than 5 seconds, then the request might time out and fail.
 You can contact your identity provider to request an increase for geographical availability to reduce latency for this API call.